 In solving pressing challenges and building a better future, the higher education sector has an enormous role to play.
 Institutions are responding through growing dialogue, networks, and action to drive impact toward the SDGs.
 As such, the SDGs can be used by the University of Waterloo to understand how our institutional and community actions contribute to achieving the bright future we collectively seek.

 At the University of Waterloo, the SDGs are an integral part of the campus Sustainability Strategy.
-The University of Waterloo is a host to SDSN Canada, an organization dedicated to implementing the SDGs through education, research, policy analysis and global cooperation.
+Until 2024, the University of Waterloo was the host of SDSN Canada, an organization dedicated to implementing the SDGs through education, research, policy analysis and global cooperation.
 Waterloo is also a founding member of the University Global Coalition, which works with campuses from around the world to support implementation of the SDGs in education.

 This report aims to provide a snapshot of the type of activity undertaken at the University of Waterloo which contributes to the SDGs.
 It introduces each SDG and provides a selection of representative case studies along with some key statistics or accomplishments